Code-Institute-Submissions/the-shamans-cat/README.md

 **Dropdown Menus**

-I did look at adding an additional layer to the tree structure but this looked messy and confusing and took up a lot of the screen on mobile devices e.g.
+I did look at adding an additional layer to the tree structure but this looked messy, confusing and took up a lot of the screen on mobile devices e.g.

 ![Two level tree structure](assets/images/dropdowns.png)